vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/schisms.md

 ## Theological
 Then there are/ were rAmasubba shAstrI vs appayya vs hariharAbheda vs ShaNmata divisions on who saguNa brahman is.

+This then leads to some practice differences - eg. the validity of tApa-saMskAra (which some approve of -  Source: [TW](/AgamaH_brAhmaH/shAnkara-darshanam/kriyA/tApa-saMskAraH)).

 ## maTha rivalry
 - shRngeri vs kuDli, kAnchI